RCSI Crest

 Mr Michael Horgan

-President Emeritus & Trustee
+President Emeritus and Trustee

 Photograph Dr. Siobhan Kee Trustee Friends of RCSI

-Dr. Stephen Kee
+Dr Stephen Kee

 Trustee